marq24/emacberry.com/_docs/5000-export.md

 **Big sigh** that was just so easy and convenient to use - but it's no longer possible for an application to read or write in such global folders.

-This folder would not be removed when you are uninstalling the application from your device.
+This folder will not be removed when you are uninstalling the application from your device.
+That was one of the reasons why it was so convenient to use.

-## Since GPSLogger v2.0.0.204

-`[storage_root]/Android/media/com.emacberry.gpslogger/share`

-This folder should be accessible from other applications (like file-managers or email clients)

-**BUT** - Important to know - this folder, and it's complete content will be removed when you are uninstalling the application from your device.

-## Between v2.0.0.195 and v2.0.0.204
-This becomes hopefully obsolete quite soon - between November 2021 and February 2022 a suboptimal version of GPSLogger was released.

-`[storage_root]/Android/data/com.emacberry.gpslogger/files/share`

-Unfortunately this folder is only accessible by GPSLogger itself and very few others apps (excluding Googles own _Files_ application).
-You can access this folder by connecting your phone via a USB cable with your PC/Mac and then browse into the folder with the Explorer/Finder.

-You need an app that is enabled in the list of _OS Settings > Apps > Special app access > All files access_ apps.
-But even then, there is no guarantee an app with this special right will show you the content of the `[storage_root]/Android/data/` folder or any of the children in this folder.

-Important to know - this folder, and it's complete content will be removed when you are uninstalling the application from your device.

 ## File formats {#formats}